 We hope to be able to offer a place for your child in the Autumn term after their fourth birthday, depending on numbers.
 We are happy to consider applications from out of our catchment area, but in the event of over subscription our Admissions policy will come into operation.

-Our latest Admissions Policy can be found under ‘Key Information’ and then the ‘Policies’ sub-heading.
+Our latest Admissions Policy can be found below and under ‘key information’ and then the ‘school policies’ tab.

-The Admissions round for Reception Class September 2020, opens on 01 September 2019 and closes on the 15th January 2020.
+IMPORTANT NOTE: The Admissions round for Reception Class September 2020, opened on 01 September 2019 and closed on the 15th January 2020.

 How to Apply – Using the Bournemouth, Christchurch and Poole website (BCP)